Don’t Trust A Matchmaker With A Zippo In His Pocket

 “Oh my fuckin’ god,” Anarchy mumbled, only barely resisting the urge to hide his face in his hands and instead shooting a glare at Kato and what he hoped was an apologetic smile at the girl.
 She looked less irate than he expected, though, and gave him a swift look-over as her two smiling friends tittered into her ear.
 She sauntered over and gave Anarchy another up-and-down, pursing her lips and briefly pressing the rim of her drink against them as if in thought.

-“Like, for actual?” she asked him, a valley-girl type accent apparent in her voice.
+“Like, for actual?” she asked him, a vaguely yuppie sort of lilt her voice that complemented her bouncy walk and failed to grate.
 She was easily over a foot shorter than him, doll-faced and cute, with big eyes and a ‘soft’ figure; the type of California-looking girl Anarchy could easily have imagined ending up with if he’d never left the West Coast.

 “Uh, yeah, like, he’s puttin’ me on the spot like an ass but he told me to point out the hottest girl in the room, and...seems like it’s you, right?”
 Anarchy offered, casually hooking a thumb in his pocket, smiling, and trying his best not to betray how awkward the situation felt.
 He appeared to be succeeding; a self-conscious sort of smile bloomed across the girl’s face and her shoulders shimmied with the compliment.